migmeneses/terratest/README.md

 Check out [test/terraform_aws_example_test.go](/test/terraform_aws_example_test.go) to see how you can write automated tests for this module.

-Note that the EC2 Instance in this module doesn't actually do anything; it just runs a Vanilla Ubuntu 20.04 AMI for demonstration purposes.
+Note that the EC2 Instances in this module doesn't actually do anything; it just runs a Vanilla Ubuntu 20.04 AMI for demonstration purposes.
 For slightly more complicated, real-world examples of Terraform modules, see [terraform-http-example](/examples/terraform-http-example) and [terraform-ssh-example](/examples/terraform-ssh-example).